tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : ESNIKeys structures containing the keys that the client should use on subsequent connections to encrypt the ClientESNIInner structure.

-Finally, this protocol defines the "esni_required" alert, which is sent by the client when it offered an "encrypted_server_name" extension which was not accepted by the server.
+This protocol also defines the "esni_required" alert, which is sent by the client when it offered an "encrypted_server_name" extension which was not accepted by the server.

 ~~~~